-When we moved into house four years ago our garden was nothing but a big muddy mess until we were kindly donated some turf by a friend who had also bought a new home but didn’t want the turf.
+When we moved into the house four years ago, our garden was nothing but a big muddy mess until we were kindly donated some turf by a friend who had also bought a new home but didn’t want the turf.
 We did a little turf transplantation and laid it in our back garden.
-To our joy the majority of it took well and has only needed minor patching up ever since but one thing we have really suffered with is large cracks appearing throughout the summer.
-The cracks are so big the Beans have often tripped up and twisted their ankles in them so Hubby has been filling up the cracks and laying grass seed in an effort to repair it.
+To our joy, the majority of it took well and has only needed minor patching up ever since, but one thing we have really suffered with is large cracks appearing throughout the summer.
+The cracks are so big the Beans have often tripped up and twisted their ankles in them, so Hubby has been filling up the cracks and laying grass seed to repair it.

-At the start of the summer we were sent the Karcher Oscillating Sprinkler and Primo Flex Hose to review and finally this weekend we were home long enough to put it to the test.
-When the Oscillating Sprinkler arrived I could see the look of relief on his face as he would no longer have to stand out in the garden each even watering the grass with just a watering can to help him.
-I think the Beans will also get a lot of fun out of the Sprinkler too, we just need the hot weather to return.
+At the start of the summer, we were sent the Karcher Oscillating Sprinkler and Primo Flex Hose to review, and finally, this weekend, we were home long enough to put it to the test.
+When the Oscillating Sprinkler arrived, I could see the look of relief on his face as he would no longer have to stand out in the garden; each even watering the grass with just a watering can help him.
+I think the Beans will also get a lot of fun out of the Sprinkler too.
+We just need the hot weather to return.

-The Sprinkler has a number of settings depending on what you want it to do for you, you can set it to oscillate fully or just over a small area, you can open all jets or just use a couple, all by just simply clicking the nozzle covers.
-It has a splash guard cover which you can pop up whilst you set up the Sprinkler to save you getting a shower at the same time.
-There is a spike under the base which can be pushed down into the ground to stop the Sprinkler from moving (although ours hasn’t moved when in use).
+The Sprinkler has many settings depending on what you want it to do for you; you can set it to oscillate fully or just over a small area, open all jets, or use a couple all by just simply clicking the nozzle covers.
+It has a splash guard cover which you can pop up whilst you set up the Sprinkler to save you from getting a shower at the same time.
+There is a spike under the base that can be pushed down into the ground to stop the Sprinkler from moving (although ours hasn’t moved when in use).
 The Sprinkler features adjustable flow control enabling it to cover up to 320 m2.